-Step 2 Select one or more cameras in the Channel list to start playing the video.

-Step 3 Select a date in the calendar.

-• Use the toolbar in the bottom part of playback interface to control the playing and realize a series of operations.
-Refer to Chapter 10.2 Playback Operations.
+- Step 1 Go to Playback. - Step 2 Select one or more cameras in the Channel list to start playing the video. - Step 3 Select a date in the calendar. - Use the toolbar in the bottom part of playback interface to control the playing and realize a series of operations.
+Refer to Chapter 10.2 Playback Operations 8.2.